CarstenWickner/react-jsonschema-inspector/README.md

-# React JSON Schema Inspector (react-jsonschema-inspector)
+# React JSON Schema Inspector

 Introducing a component for viewing/traversing (complex) JSON Schemas for the sake of documentation and potentially assisting users of a DSL in finding particular information in a custom data model.